TanushaRoy/docker/readme.md

 # What is a Docker Container?

 - A docker container is a light weight and executable environment that packages and runs applications with all their dependencies, ensuring consistent behavior across different systems.
-- In other words, we can say that, the image is a template and the container is an instance of that template.
 - Containers are created and managed by docker engine.

 ![images](https://gatling.io/hs-fs/hubfs/docker-containers.png?width=450&height=374&name=docker-containers.png)